designpatternninja/designpatternninja.github.io/_posts/news/2018-11-23-past-self-vs-current-self-the-series-why-functional-programming-over-oop-part-iii.md

 **CURRENT SELF**: Functional programming makes things clearer: if you eat that beefsteek, you're going to say *thank you daddy and mommy! it's wonderful*, therefore they will give you another feedback: *if you liked it, we'll buy more next week!
 Come to our home again!*, then you'll answer *Of course!*, and the successive feedbacks will produce new conversations for the rest of your lifes.

-Communication shouldn't be a side-effect, should be?
+Communication shouldn't be a side-effect, should it?
 Everything in FP is a pipeline of glued functions to produce an  expected output.

 **PAST SELF**: Hold.
 Let's summarize our talk.
 FP isn't procedural programming because the former has a different meaning of *function*: functions are *values*.